Recent research suggests caffeine has a wide variety of health benefits. There are, however, some negative side effects to still keep in mind.

 It functions by blocking the effects of adenosine, which is a neurotransmitter that relaxes the brain and makes you feel tired (

 It may also increase blood adrenaline levels and increase brain activity of the neurotransmitters dopamine and norepinephrine (

-This combination further stimulates the brain and promotes a state of arousal, alertness and focus.
+This combination further stimulates the brain and promotes a state of arousal, alertness, and focus.
 Because it affects your brain, caffeine is often referred to as a psychoactive drug.

 Additionally, caffeine tends to exert its effects quickly.

 Caffeine’s main effect is on the brain.
 It stimulates the brain by blocking the effects of the neurotransmitter adenosine.

-Caffeine is naturally found in the seeds, nuts or leaves of certain plants.
+Caffeine is naturally found in the seeds, nuts, or leaves of certain plants.

 These natural sources are then harvested and processed to produce caffeinated foods and beverages.

-- Espresso: 240–720 mg.
+- Espresso: 240–720 mg

-- Coffee: 102–200 mg.
+- Coffee: 102–200 mg

-- Yerba mate: 65–130 mg.
+- Yerba mate: 65–130 mg

-- Energy drinks: 50–160 mg.
+- Energy drinks: 50–160 mg

-- Brewed tea: 40–120 mg.
+- Brewed tea: 40–120 mg

-- Soft drinks: 20–40 mg.
+- Soft drinks: 20–40 mg

-- Decaffeinated coffee: 3–12 mg.
+- Decaffeinated coffee: 3–12 mg

-- Cocoa beverage: 2–7 mg.
+- Cocoa beverage: 2–7 mg

-- Chocolate milk: 2–7 mg.
+- Chocolate milk: 2–7 mg

-Caffeine has the ability to block the brain signaling molecule adenosine.
+Caffeine has the ability to block the brain-signaling molecule adenosine.

 This change in brain messaging is thought to benefit your mood and brain function.

 Another study reported a 13% lower risk of depression in caffeine consumers (

 A study found that a second cup of coffee produced no further benefits unless it was consumed at least 8 hours after the first cup (

 Caffeine may boost metabolism and promote fat loss, but these effects are likely to remain small over the long term.

 When it comes to exercise, caffeine may increase the use of fat as fuel.

 Caffeine may also improve muscle contractions and increase tolerance to fatigue (

 One thing to keep in mind is that caffeine may slightly raise blood pressure in some people.
 However, this effect is generally small (3–4 mmHg) and tends to fade for most individuals when they consume coffee regularly (

-It may also protect against diabetes.
-A recent review notes that those who drink the most coffee have up to a 29% lower risk of developing type 2 diabetes.
+A review noted that those who drink the most coffee have up to a 29% lower risk of developing type 2 diabetes.
 Similarly, those who consume the most caffeine have up to a 30% lower risk (36).